 Got Time on Your Hands?
 Your Marketing Could Use Some Love

-If you’re someone who finds themselves with a little more time on their hands due to the pandemic, now is the perfect opportunity to revive your marketing and business development efforts by getting back to the basics.
+If you find yourself with a little more time on your hands, now is the perfect opportunity to revive your marketing and business development efforts by getting back to the basics.
 From refreshing your social media profiles and legal directories to taking inventory of your website, there are several ways to get started.
 Here are five to start:

 - Refresh Your LinkedIn Profile – If you haven’t looked at your LinkedIn profile in years, now is the time to review and revise.
 LinkedIn has many benefits for all types of professionals – it’s a way to promote what you do and the clients you serve, gets your name ranked on Google, allows you to connect with other professionals, share industry news with contacts and more.
 One of the first things people look at on your profile is your picture and your headline; make sure your picture is professional and current, and write a compelling and unique headline .
 Next, filter through your skills and endorsements to see what additions or changes should be made.
 Lastly, make sure to update your current responsibilities and highlight your experience in the summary.